 You need to eat lunch at the usual time and take breaks as you would do in the office.
 It’s easy to forget to do this when no one’s there to remind you it’s lunchtime, so make sure you take time out to do that – the break will reset your mind for the afternoon.
 Some people struggle to plan meals when working from home, so remember to factor that in when you’re planning your weekly food shop.
 Who knows, this could be the ideal time to ditch those boring supermarket sandwiches and start eating a few more salads!

 7. Technology is important

 When you work from home, your employer should supply equipment to facilitate this.
 If you need faster broadband, it’s worth asking your employer about this.
 Make sure you’re up to speed with latest home working apps, depending what your company uses.
-These include Zoom and Slack, which have, apparently seen a boost in share prices since the virus outbreak, showing how flexible (remote) working is experiencing a spike just now.
+These include Zoom, Teams and Slack, which have seen a huge boost in usage since the the world has embraced remote working from home.